Cairo: population 281.

 Surprised?
 Not me.

 And this isn’t just about the frack dump and that threat.
-Because actually, when we were gathering petition signatures last week in the Pennsboro and Pullman areas, not one person we spoke to had even heard about the frack dump or the loophole that will let Antero treat its contaminated frack brine as “stormwater” that can flow without enforceable limits into the Hughes above the drinking water intake that serves them.
+Because actually, when we were gathering petition signatures last week in the Pennsboro and Pullman areas, not one person we spoke to had even heard about the frack dump or the loophole that will let Antero treat frack-contaminated water as “stormwater” that can flow without enforceable limits into the Hughes above the drinking water intake that serves them.

 That threat is stomach-churning, don’t get me wrong, but most of the folks we talked to have told me they’re afraid to drink the water, already.
 They were horrified but not surprised that there’s yet another threat (and that’s a sad state of things in itself, how common that reaction was, that sense of absolute powerlessness).
 But to them, the frack dump is just piling on.